The happiest people in the world live in Costa Rica…

 All this makes Costa Rica hard to resist.

 The good news, though, is that it's all within your grasp.
 You don't need millions in the bank to capitalize on the opportunities in Costa Rica—one of the best-value retirement options you'll find.
 With so much to offer.

 In Costa Rica, you can have the life you've been dreaming of.
 You can have it all…and on a monthly budget of $2,150 or less.

 If you're looking for a tranquil, safe place to live…for total freedom and a non-intrusive government (with no army!) that will welcome you with open arms…where you can actually afford top-quality healthcare…have access to farm-fresh, healthy food…and a great year-round climate…

-And in Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle, Jason Holland shows you exactly how to make it happen…how you can settle into a far better, more affordable, healthier life and do it seamlessly, enjoyably, confidently…
+And in Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle, Kathleen Evans shows you exactly how to make it happen…how you can settle into a far better, more affordable, healthier life and do it seamlessly, enjoyably, confidently…

 Think about it: A handful of months from now, you could be sitting on your own terrace, a hot cup of Costa Rican coffee or a frosty, delicious drink in hand, watching toucans and parrots fly overhead or the sun set over the gorgeous blue ocean…

-I hope you'll let us show you how…just click below now and add Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle to your cart and we'll get you started.
+I hope you'll let us show you how…just ‘add to cart’ now and we'll get you started.